VT Urban and Community Forestry: Caring for Canopy Grants

 Location of project: Vermont

 Location of residency: VermontView website Save

-We offer annual grants to support the development of sustainable urban and community forestry programs at the local level.
-This funding should be considered seed money to help communities care for tree canopy and foster tree stewardship by taking the necessary actions to develop and sustain a community‐wide tree program.
-These grants allow for multiple program components (e.g., tree planting, tree inventory, tree maintenance, plan development, public outreach, and program development) to be merged into one grant application for ease and flexibility.
+Community Caring for Canopy Grants act as seed funding to help communities care for their publicly managed trees and forests by taking the necessary actions to developing and sustaining a community-wide tree program.
+These grants allow for multiple program components (e.g. tree planting, tree maintenance, tree inventory, plan development, emerald ash borer preparedness, public outreach, and program development) to be merged into one grant application for ease and flexibility.

 Funds will be awarded on a 50─50 (State/local) match basis.
 The match may be in the form of cash, services, or in-kind contributions.
 In-kind contributions include the cash value for volunteer assistance in planning and all grantee personnel/staff labor, as well as the donation of professional services or materials.
 Example: The value of volunteer time assisting in a street tree inventory or tree planting are considered an in-kind contribution and an eligible match.

 Costs contributed as match must be eligible as described in the preceding section, Eligible Costs.
 Volunteer time contributed as match must be documented on a sign-in sheet to include dates, hours of work performed, and signatures.
 The State will provide a form on which to report matching funds.

 You can learn more about this opportunity by visiting the funder's website.